 Her husband visibly blanched when Mary mentioned her grandmother.
 Abraham Feelgood had only met that frightening woman a few times.
-But she scared all the cockiness out of him when he first married Mary.
-Bluntly told him that he would not see his sixtieth year.
-Now there was a witch if there ever was such a thing.
-As far as Abraham Feelgood was concerned he was happy his wife was only half Irish.
-But he had kept his wife waiting for the surprise he had planned for for so long.
+But she scared all the cockiness out of him when he had first married Mary.
+She had bluntly told him that he would not see his sixtieth year.
+Now there was a witch if there ever was such a thing thought Abraham Feelgood..
+As far as he was concerned he was happy his wife was only half Irish.
+But he still kept his wife waiting for the surprise he had planned for for so long.
 Almost in a bragging tone of voice he stated,

-"Frankie Horan, we call him franked because of his constant use of snail mail for business contracts, anyway where was I ...Oh yes Frankie informed me this morning that his son Lucas proposed to our daughter and was accepted.
-We are going to be family with the Horan montague.
+"Frankie Horan, we call him 'franked' because of his constant use of snail mail for business contracts, anyway where was I ...Oh yes Frankie informed me this morning that his son Lucas proposed to our daughter and was accepted.
+We are going to be family with the Horan entourage.
 Isn't that great?"

 Mary was old money wealthy.
-The Horans were only second generation wealthy.
+The Horan family were only second generation wealthy.
 She could not help remembering what her grandmother said about Frank Horan's father.
-It was not complementary.
-If true the Horan fortune got its start like a lot of English fortunes in Hong Kong.
+It was not very complementary.
+If what she had said was true then the Horan fortune got its start like a lot of English fortunes in Hong Kong.
 The Horan family had had to leave their original business base very quickly once Hong Kong was returned to the Communists.
 They had moved to the premier harbor city of Australia.
-Using their own money the Horan business people had accumulated over one billion dollars in city real estate.
+Using their own money the Horan business empire had accumulated over one billion dollars in city real estate.
 Only Abraham Feelgood owned more of the city's prime real estate.